sweeneychris/TheiaSfM/docs/source/sfm.rst

 =========================

 Theia implements a generic interface for estimating a :class:`Reconstruction` with the :class:`ReconstructionEstimator`.
-This class take in as input a :class:`ViewingGraph` with connectivity and relative pose information, and a :class:`Reconstruction` with view and track information and unestimated poses and 3d points.
+This class takes in as input a :class:`ViewGraph` with connectivity and relative pose information, and a :class:`Reconstruction` with view and track information and unestimated poses and 3d points.
 All SfM pipelines are derived directly from the :class:`ReconstructionEstimator` class.
 This allows for a consistent interface